-To his brother he afterwards wrote,-" Never had I fought so hard for victory.-and never, from the gallantry of the enemy had I been so near being beaten.
-In a letter to his mother, Lady Mornington, the Duke of Wellington says of Buonoparte- That he did his duty-that he fought the battle with infinite skill, bravery, and perseverance;-and the victory is solely to be ascribed to the superior physical sorce, and constancy of British soldiers."
+had I might so hard for victory,-and never, from the selfartry of the enemy had I been so near being beaten.
+In a letter to his mother, Lady Mornington, the Duke of Wellington says of Buonoparte-"That he did his duty-that he fought the battle with infinite skill, bravery, and perseverance;-and the victory is solely to be ascribed to the superior physical force, and constancy of British soldiers."